harryzhou1987/Lambda_Push_AWS_CLI/README.md

 ## Notes
-- Config file (config.ini) is in the same directory
+- Create a config file (config.ini) in the same directory with below
 ```ini
 role_arn="your-own-lambda-role-arn"
 bucket_name="your-own-bucket-name"